eadmaster/pcrown/readme.md

 ## Contributions

-Issues, PRs and discussions are currently restricted to contributors.
+Issues, PRs and discussions are currently restricted to contributors to avoid spamming.

 Contact me via forums if you can contribute:

  - https://segaxtreme.net/threads/help-me-translate-princess-crown.18555/
  - https://gbatemp.net/threads/princess-crown-psp-any-updates.645443/

+Currently i mostly need help with the code part, a [semi-complete translation](https://github.com/eadmaster/pcrown/tree/master/script/eng) was already contributed by SamIAm.